jadecobra/python_tdd_exercises/source/truth_table_07_logical_nand.rst

     def logical_nand(p, q):
       return True

-  the terminal updates to show an :doc:`AssertionError` for the first case
+  the terminal shows an :doc:`AssertionError` for the first case
 * and I add a condition for the one case that returns :doc:`False <data_structures_booleans>`

   .. code-block:: python